Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-05-16-raphael-post.md

 Image from Xue et al. [[1]](#1)

+The first objective, higher aesthetic appeal, is just a better looking image.
+As we can see with the images above, especially with the ones in the first row, RAPHAEL generates very aesthetic appealing images, especially compared to the other models.

+So what do I mean by "accurate reflection of concepts in generated images"?
+A good example of that are the images in the second row.
+The accurate reflection of the concepts in the text would be to generate an image with five cars that are on a road, as the text says.
+As we can see, RAPHAEL is the only model of the ones shown above that actually shows five cars and not less or more.

+Most important is the third objective of accurately representing text in generated images.
+The third row is a great example of that.
+Many Diffusion Models fail at displaying text in the generated images, they often just create fantasy text.
+RAPHAEL successfully displays the word "RAPHAEL" in the image as the text says, in comparison other models like DALL-E2 make up words like "Raahel".

 What is a Diffusion Model?
 ======
 Diffusion Models have the goal to generate images by removing noise from pure noise.